QwenLM/Qwen2.5/README.md

 ### Ollama

-After [installing ollama](https://ollama.com/), you can initiate the ollama service with the following command:
+After [installing ollama](https://ollama.com/), you can initiate the ollama service with the following command (Ollama v0.6.6 or higher is required):
 ```shell
 ollama serve
 # You need to keep this service running whenever you are using ollama